OE-Heart/Notes-for-Data-Structure/DS WEEK1.md

 >   		if ( Condition )  S1;
 >     		else  S2;
 >
->   the running time is never more than the running time of the test plus the larger of the running time of S1 and S2.
+>   The running time is never more than the running time of the test plus the larger of the running time of S1 and S2.
 >
 >   <img src="picture/1-3.png" alt="1-3" style="zoom:120%;" />
 >